Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 4 Domain 4.0 Security Operations.md

 C. Remote access is not allowed by ABAC.
 D. Firewalls usually block ABAC.

-Attribute-based access control looks at a group of attributes, in addition to the login username and password, to make decisions about whether or not to grant access.
+Attribute-based access control (ABAC) looks at a group of attributes, in addition to the login username and password, to make decisions about whether or not to grant access.
+One of the attributes examined is the location making geo location the answer.

+47 D is correct
+Frank is a security administrator for a large company.
+Occasionally, a user needs to access a specific resource that they don’t have permission to access.
+Which access control methodology would be most helpful in this situation?
+A. Mandatory access control (MAC)
+B. Discretionary access control (DAC)
+C. Role-based access control
+D. Rule-based access control

+Rule based access control applies a set of rules to an access request.

+48 D is correct
+Oliver needs to explain the access control scheme used by both the Windows and Linux filesystems.
+What access control scheme do they implement by default?
+A. Role-based access control
+B. Mandatory access control
+C. Rule-based access control
+D. Discretionary access control